IdahK/employee-mgt-micro-services/README.md

 # Getting Started

+## Employee Management System
+This is a system meant to illustrate the microservice architecture under the Employee Management System.

+Currently the microservices comprises of :

+* Employee Service for Employee CRUD Operations

+The services to be added later :
+* API Gateway Service
+* Authentication Service to handle authentication and authorization operations
+* Notification Service for sending Emails and SMS
+* Reports Engine Service for generating reports
+* Calendar Service for scheduling and creating calendar events

 This is an **Employee Management REST Micro Service** created using:
 * Spring Webflux Application (Spring Reactive) - Flux vs Mono
 * Spring Data Reactive Mongodb